coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/revisionary/readme.txt

 11. Revisions Manager

 == Changelog ==

+= 1.3.8 - 30 Aug 2019 =
+* Fixed : Revisors could Quick Edit published posts (changing post title, slug, author, date, parent or template) since version 1.3.
+This could be used to unpublish (but not publish) posts.
+Sites also running PressPermit Pro were not affected.
+* Compat : PressPermit Pro - Under some configurations, Revisors were not allowed appropriate access (due to publish capability check)

 = 1.3.7 - 24 May 2019 =
 * Feature : Filter 'revisionary_default_pending_revision', return true to select "Send to Approval Queue" in Classic Editor by default